Trying to sell your used jeans but don’t know the best places to sell jeans for cash?

 That said, I would not suggest selling your pre-worn items there due to their Buyer’s Protection Policy.
 This type of policy basically allows buyers to get away with making false claims against you.
 In fact, many buyers can even get their money back while getting to keep the product.

-You can, however, consider selling your pre-worn designer jeans at the following locations:
+You can, however, consider selling your pre-worn designer jeans through these platforms:

 1. Yard Sales and Flea Markets